Recycle With Freecycle, a Gifting Movement That Reduces Waste

 Our mission is to build a worldwide gifting movement that reduces waste, saves precious resources & eases the burden on our landfills while enabling our members to benefit from the strength of a larger community.

 In a 2010 Press Release they broke through the "25,000 items daily" mark!
-The Freecycle Network estimated that the items donated that year alone would be equal to about 12 times the height of Mount Everest when stacked in garbage trucks!
+The Freecycle Network now estimates that the items that have been donated would be equal to about 15 times the height of Mount Everest when stacked in garbage trucks!

 How Does The Freecycle Network Work?

 - Each city or town that has a Freecycle Group has a volunteer moderator and a unique email group.

 - Each group has rules and regulations that you must abide by.